SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: IO-aware kernel design

 Besides Ping-Pong scheduling, \Algname~also relies on asynchronous TMA operations to perform GMEM-to-SMEM load and SMEM-to-GMEM store.
 We overlap the following asynchronous IO with the MMA operations:

-\begin{itemize} \item \textbf{Asynchronous TMA load during $dH$ kernel's epilogue}: In the $dH$ kernel's epilogue, we need to load $H$ to compute $dH$ from $dA$.
+\begin{itemize}[noitemsep] \item \textbf{Asynchronous TMA load during $dH$ kernel's epilogue}: In the $dH$ kernel's epilogue, we need to load $H$ to compute $dH$ from $dA$.
 We create a dedicated pipeline for asynchronous TMA load of $H$ to overlap with other epilogue operations across epilogue stages.
-In Figure~\ref{fig:pingpong}, the transparent TMA block in the consumer warpgroups illustrates such asynchronous epilogue load.

-\item \textbf{Asynchronous TMA store in forward down-proj $Y$ and backward up-proj activation gradient $d\tilde{X}$ kernel}: \Algname~applies asynchronous TMA store for all 6 Grouped GEMMs.
-In forward down-proj and backward up-proj activation gradient, \Algname~does \emph{not} fuse the scatter with HBM store where ScatterMoE\footnote{ \url{https://github.com/shawntan/scattermoe/blob/47b5e1502e5a10e82c8e5945d761b877849871e7/scattermoe/kernels/ops.py\#L56}} and MoMoE\footnote{ \url{https://github.com/tilde-research/MoMoE-impl/blob/d6e2d683185bfe4030265c3ca062564356faa61e/momoe/momoe.py\#L166}} both choose to fuse the HBM store with scatter.
-This is because the scatter fusion (1) has more synchronous index fetching and address calculations\footnote{For a tiled GEMM size of $(\tileM, \tileN)$, we have to compute scatter index for $K\lceil d/\tileN\rceil$ times for each output token while for TMA store, we do not need to fetch scatter index in GEMM epilogue.
-Instead, we will perform gather on the aggregation kernel and in this case, fully reuse the same gather index over the entire row $d$ and the number of synchronous index fetching per token is just $K$.
-Index reuse over $d$ for GEMM w. scatter requires each CTA persistently handle all GEMM tiles over $d$ before proceed to next $\tileM$, which can easily cause under-utilization of Streaming Processors if $E$ is small.} and (2) requires a synchronous SMEM-to-GMEM store instruction on Hopper GPUs.\footnote{\textbf{Synchronous $\mathrm{st.global}$ is the \emph{only} available PTX instruction for scatter fusion with HBM store on Hopper GPUs if we do not use TMA 1D store.} This is different from the gather case as $\mathrm{cp.async}$ is asynchronous but it cannot be used for SMEM-to-GMEM store.
-Although asynchronous $\mathrm{st.async.release.global}$ PTX instruction is available on Blackwell GPUs, the repeated index fetching will still make scatter a less favorable option.} The synchronous GMEM store blocks the execution of MMA of next tile and largely degrade the TFLOPS ($\sim$20\%) in the case of heavy HBM store during forward down-proj and backward up-proj activation gradient kernel computation for fine-grained MoEs, as illustrated by Figure~\ref{fig:expert-agg-why-slow}.
-We also note that Ping-Pong warpgroup scheduling \emph{cannot} fully restore the throughput degradation for synchronous epilogue IO operations as the epilogue consumer warpgroup would be blocked and cannot switch the role with MMA warpgroup until the current synchronous GMEM store is finished. \end{itemize}
+\item \textbf{Asynchronous TMA store in forward down-proj $Y$ and backward up-proj activation gradient $d\tilde{X}$ kernel}: in forward down-proj and backward up-proj activation gradient, \Algname~does \emph{not} fuse the scatter with HBM store where ScatterMoE and MoMoE both choose to fuse the HBM store with scatter.
+This is primarily because the scatter fusion requires a synchronous SMEM-to-GMEM store instruction on Hopper GPUs.\footnote{\textbf{Synchronous $\mathrm{st.global}$ is the \emph{only} available PTX instruction for scatter fusion with HBM store on Hopper GPUs if we do not use TMA 1D store.} This is different from the gather case as $\mathrm{cp.async}$ is asynchronous but it cannot be used for SMEM-to-GMEM store.
+Although asynchronous $\mathrm{st.async.release.global}$ instruction is available on Blackwell GPUs, the repeated index fetching would still make scatter a less favorable option.} The synchronous GMEM store blocks the execution of MMA of next tile and largely degrades the TFLOPS ($\sim$20\%) in the case of heavy HBM store, as illustrated by Figure~\ref{fig:expert-agg-why-slow}. \end{itemize}

 \paragraph{Blackwell GPUs.}